FavourDeoum/Web-Scraping/readme.md

 # Real Estate Project
 ## Overview
 This Project aims to develop a **Real Estate Management System** that provides users with the ability to search, list and manage properties efficiently.
-The system is designed to meet the needs of real estate agents agents, buyers, sellers and property managers by offering a platform for listing properties and streamlining real estate transactions.
+The system is designed to meet the needs of real estate agents, buyers, sellers and property managers by offering a platform for listing properties and streamlining real estate transactions.

 ## Features
 - Property listing with details such as price, location, size and features.